Quantization of Pseudoclassical Systems in the Schr\"odinger Realization: Discussion and Conclusions

-Quantized pseudoclassical systems in the Schr\"odinger realization using the Dirac-Gupta-Bleuler method have a detailed interdependence of the reality of the variables, the Grassmann parity of the wave functions, and the split between physical and ghost states.

-We have seen that in a Dirac-Gupta-Bleuler quantization, adding one more real Grassmann coordinate to a system with an even number of Grassmann variables has two effects.
+We have seen that in this Gupta-Bleuler quantization, adding one more real Grassmann coordinate to a system with an even number of Grassmann variables has two effects.
 The first is that the number of physical states will double because the ghost state for the new variable can pair with ghost states of the previous system to make physical states in the combined system.
-In terms of the quantum mechanics, these new states are in a different superselection sector and may be ignored.
-The second effect is to make the physical states be of mixed Grassmann parity, because the ``measure'' in the integral will now have odd Grassmann parity.
-By contrast, the reduced phase space quantization has a positive definite inner product and so always produces an irreducible representation of the Clifford algebra; adding one more Grassmann coordinate to the system does not lead to a doubling of the number of physical states.
+In terms of the quantum mechanics, these new states are in a different superselection sector; one can then choose whether to include one or both of these superselection sectors.
+The second effect is to make the physical states be of mixed Grassmann parity, because the ``measure'' in the integral defining the inner product will now have odd Grassmann parity.
+By contrast, the reduced phase space quantization has a positive definite inner product and so always produces an irreducible representation of the Clifford algebra; adding one more Grassmann coordinate to the system does not lead to a doubling of the number of physical states and there are no superselection sectors in a reduced phase space quantization.
+This should not be surprising as it is well known\cite{Romano:1989zb,Schleich:1990gd,Allen:1992sp} that reduced phase space quantizations are not always equivalent to other quantizations of the same constrained system.

-We have also seen that the behavior of the Grassmann coordinates under the involution, in other words, whether the variables are real or imaginary, has an effect on the quantum system.
-In the trivial case, the quantum mechanics of an imaginary Grassmann variable cannot have a Schr\"odinger realization unless the kinetic term is negative because the constraint otherwise cannot be imposed.
-In a two-variable system with a Lorentzian kinetic energy both a Dirac-Gupta-Bleuler and a reduced phase space quantization can be done if one variable is taken to be real and one imaginary.
-If both are taken to be real, then neither a Dirac-Gupta-Bleuler quantization in the Schr\"odinger realization nor a reduced phase space quantization exists; in the first there are no physical states, while in the second the space of normalizable states fails to be a Hilbert space.
-As the behavior of the variables under the involution in the pseudoclassical theory determines the (anti-)self-adjointness properties of the corresponding quantum operators, the timelike $\xi_0$ should have reality properties opposite to the spacelike $\xi_i$ because their corresponding quantum operators, the gamma matrices $\gamma^0$ and $\gamma^i$, have opposite Hermiticity properties.
-As Berezin and Marinov argue, the $\xi_0$ needs to be present for manifest Lorentz invariance, but the pseudoclassical Dirac equation is motivated by finding a way to remove the $\xi_0$ from the system in a covariant way.
+We have also seen that the behavior of the Grassmann coordinates under the involution, in other words, whether the variables are taken to be real or imaginary, has an effect on the quantum system.
+In the trivial case, the quantum mechanics of an imaginary Grassmann variable cannot have a Schr\"odinger realization unless the kinetic term is negative because the constraint cannot otherwise be imposed.